rl1987/trickster.dev/tricksterblog/content/post/captcha-solver-services-for-scraping-and-automation.md

 author = "rl1987"
-title = "CAPTCHA solver services for scraping and automation" date = "2022-02-13" tags = ["web-scraping", "automation", "python", "captcha"]
+title = "CAPTCHA solver services for scraping and automation" date = "2022-02-13" tags = ["scraping", "automation", "python", "captcha"]
 +++

 CAPTCHA (Completely Automated Public Turing test to tell Computers and Humans Apart) is a type of automation